balsikandar/keeping-up-with-kotlin/README.md

 ```

  ### orElseGet
- Return the value if present, otherwise invoke other and return the result of that invocation. "other" here is an functional interface whose functional method is `get()`.
+ Returns the value if present, otherwise invokes other and returns the result of that invocation. "other" here is an functional interface.
+A functional interface is an interface with one and only one abstract method.
+So here if carObject is null then `orElseGet()` will return the result from `getNewObject()` call.

   ```
 Optional<Car> carOptional = Optional.ofNullable(carObject);
 if (carOptional.isPresent()) {
-    System.out.println(carOptional.orElseGet(() -> anotherCarObject));
+    System.out.println(carOptional.orElseGet(() -> getNewObject()));
 }
 ```